Wondering about your C section recovery? Looking for info about postoperative care after your C section?

 Side note: I’m writing this post to those ladies who stayed AWAKE during surgery.
 AKA, you had an epidural/spinal placed, and you were just numb from the waist down.

-There are some cases in which you would need to go under general anesthesia for a C-Section (you go to sleep during your surgery), but that’s a post for another day!
+There are some cases in which you would need to go under general anesthesia for a C-Section (you go to sleep during your surgery).
+Click the image above for more info!

 Once I’ve got you settled and hooked you up to a bunch of beeping monitors, I’ll start monitoring your bleeding.
 This is the not-so-fun part, unfortunately.